alextwilson/pick_a_book_v2/README.md

 # PickABook

 ### Overview
 This is a web application that allows users to exchange their unwanted used books with other users.
-This application has been split in to the user stories below.

 Created by [Giada Simonetti](https://github.com/GiadaSimonetti) || [Agata Golebiewska](https://github.com/MissDove) || [Lewis Moore](https://github.com/lewmoore) || [Benjamin Pourian](https://github.com/bpourian) || [Alex Wilson](https://github.com/alextwilson) || [Alexandra Fina](https://github.com/AlexandraGF)

+### Tech Stack
+This application was build with:
+* Elixir
+* Phoenix
+* ReactJs

+Tested with:
+* ExUnit
+* Jest
+* Enzyme

+The user stories for PickABook are as follows:

 ### User Stories